meditationstuff/protocol_1/index.md

 (Sometimes there can be additional some or any of jaw, mouth, neck, throat, tongue, etc. wanting to settle into or let be helped or gently stabilized into a particular complex, evolving-dynamic-equilibrium muscular configuration, position, set of dynamic tensions, too.)

+(Not everyone will have stuff like this!
+It's really dependent on prior everything.
+Might be like pretty close to a "worst case" type of thing---and they're untangleable!
+In practice and in principle bc buddha nature, etc., etc.)

 [<a href="#138a1a1h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <a id="hypoarousal-and-medical-fear" href="#hypoarousal-and-medical-fear">working with hypoarousal (and somewhat separately but relatedly) medical fear and uncertainty (draft):</a>